ndgeniebla/phaser-mkdocs/docs/set-4.md

 ```

 <br>
 6. Currently, our ball simply continues in one direction until it dissapears off the edge of the screen.
-By calling the `setCollideWorldBounds` method on our 'ball', we can let the game know this element should detect and react to colliding with the edge_ of our screen.
+By calling the `setCollideWorldBounds` method on our 'ball', we can let the game know this element should detect colliding with the edge of our screen.

 ```JS title="game.js" linenums="1" hl_lines="7"
 function create() {